 Men with a pregnant sex partner who have traveled to or lived in an area of active Zika virus transmission should consistently and correctly use condoms during sex (vaginal, anal, or oral) or abstain from sexual activity for the duration of the pregnancy to avoid giving the virus to the mother and baby.

-If you are pregnant and traveled to an area affected by Zika within the last 2 weeks, contact your healthcare provider immediately so you can be tested for Zika virus.
-Tell your healthcare provider when and where you traveled.
+If you are pregnant and had exposure to Zika virus in the last 2-12 weeks either from travel to a place with ongoing Zika virus transmission or unprotected sex with someone who has traveled to or lived in a place with ongoing Zika virus transmission, contact your healthcare provider immediately so you can be tested for Zika virus.
+Tell your healthcare provider when and where you and/or your sex partner traveled/lived.

 There is no vaccine to prevent or medicine to treat Zika.
 Until more is known, CDC is recommending when traveling to countries where Zika virus has been reported, travelers should take steps to prevent mosquito bites.
 All travelers, including pregnant women and women who are breastfeeding, can and should use an EPA-registered insect repellent and use it according to the product label.